-A calendar sale is a great way to raise money while also spreading the word about your church’s upcoming events.
+A calendar sale is a creative way to raise money while also spreading the word about your church’s upcoming events.
 Take pictures of your notable parts of your church, such as the sanctuary, the chapel, and so on.
 Then, compile the photos using calendar creator technology.

 A wheelbarrow challenge is the perfect low-cost fundraiser for churches.
 Ask for a member of your congregation to lend a wheelbarrow for your campaign.
+The wheelbarrow will function as a collection bin for change.
 Place it in a high-traffic area of your church, such as by the sanctuary entrance.

 Not only is a picnic potluck a great fundraising event idea, but it also can get help get the word out about your church.
 Encourage members to bring their favorite dishes to share with fellow churchgoers.
 Then, coordinate games such as cornhole and charge a small fee to participate.
 Consider setting up a donation table, too!

 Noisy Sunday is an easy idea to get youth involved in your church’s fundraising efforts.
 Supply your Sunday school students with empty cans.
 Put a few coins in each can.
 Then, toward the end of the service, have them run up and down the church aisles making as much noise as possible.